 I have always greatly preferred the company of women to that of men, and I have no interest in the kinds of things men are supposed to cherish—sports, speed, combat, and the like.
 I have been, by preference, serially monogamous.
 Marriage, or marriage-like relationships—sharing a life—is my ideal state of being.
 I can understand how gays would covet such a life, and I can see no basis for denying them the opportunity of living the kind of life in which I have found such intense satisfaction.
 That is one of the benefits of not being religious.
 The other is not believing in an afterlife.
 Though I grieved deeply when my first wife died, I had no fears for her, feeling that the end really is the end.
 I hate the idea of dying, since I relish life, as long as I can actually live it.
 But death is a gift of the gods, a way of escaping life when it is really intolerable.
 Though I have built a philosophical system, it does not contain a philosophy of life.
 If I have a philosophy of life, it is to keep living until I drop.

 For what it is worth, I bear a strong likeness to Socrates, that legendarily ugly man.
 Friends are always sending postcards of busts of Socrates, struck by our resemblance.
 An artist, whose project is painting portraits of art-world figures as famous works of art, has painted a portrait of me as a bust of Socrates.
 Here is the inscription: ΑΡΘΟΥΡΟΣ ΔΑΝΤΟ ΦΙΛΟΣΟΦΟΣ ΔΗΜΟΤΗΣ ΝΕΑΣ ΥΟΡΚΗΣ.
 “Arthur Danto, Philosopher, Citizen of New York.”

 Arthur C. Danto was a contributing editor of The Nation.
-His last book, What Art Is, was published in March 2013.
-He died on October 25, 2013.
+His final book is titled What Art Is.
+He died in 2013.